 Unwanted complexity is typically defined as complicated and wasteful connections between elements.
 Complexity can grow extremely quickly with the addition of more elements.
 Take a look at the chart below.
 There is only 1 1-to-1 relationship between 2 elements, but with 8 elements, there are 28 1-to-1 relationships.
 And, with 8 elements there are 40,320 permutations or ways those 8 elements can be arranged in order.
 Crazy!

 So, where does complexity come from?
 Complexity is typically an unintended consequence and byproduct of people making decisions.
 Let’s use the analogy of a business model is like a house.
-Every time there is a decision in a business, it is like adding a new addition to the house, with new fixtures, electrical wiring, plumbing, 2x4s, rugs, and coat of paint.
+Every time there is a decision in a business, it is like adding a new addition to the house, with new fixtures, electrical wiring, plumbing, 2x4s, rugs, and a coat of paint.
 Not only is it a new addition, but also often designed by a different architect, built by a different contractor, with little appreciation or thought of the existing house, architecture, and design.
 And, after a few years of this, the business becomes one of the most complex, dysfunctional, ugliest, and expensive mansions on the market.

 Now, there is always inherently some complexity in an organization, and sometimes it can even be a competitive advantage in a business model.
-Think about Google’s search engine, which has massive complexity in its algorithms, parsing engines, bots combing websites, ad network, operations, network optimization, caching sites around the world, etc. The difference is Google manages the complexity.
+Think about Google’s search engine, which has massive complexity in its algorithms, parsing engines, bots combing websites, ad networks, operations, network optimization, caching sites around the world, etc. The difference is Google manages the complexity.
 The complexity I’m talking about is the unwanted complexity, the complexity that is hidden and is mucking up an organization.

-There are the strategic causes of unwanted complexity competing in too many customer segments, markets, or geographies, with too many products, services or pricing options.
+There are the strategic causes of unwanted complexity competing in too many customer segments, markets, or geographies, with too many products, services, or pricing options.
 Complexity can grow from complicated processes, projects, infrastructure, or partnerships.
 There is the inevitable organizational complexity with unclear and overlapping roles and responsibilities.
 The combination and permutations of all of these complexities exacerbate complexity.
 Before you know it, an organization can become a rat’s nest of complexity.

 How do you reduce complexity?